Nauras Daraghmeh

 Current research

-My PhD studies focus on the evolution of chromosomal inversions in the seaweed fly Coelopa frigida.
-As large-scale chromosomal rearrangements, inversions play a substantial role in adaptation in speciation.
-This project will assess how...
+My PhD studies focus on chromosomal inversions in the seaweed fly Coelopa frigida, which inhabits macroalgae accumulations (called "wrackbeds") on beaches around the northern hemisphere.
+As large-scale chromosomal rearrangements, inversions play a substantial role in adaptation and speciation.
+Using different techniques such as whole-genome sequencing, RNA- & ATAC-seq, genotyping, amplicon sequencing etc., this project will investigate...

-- chromatin accessibility and gene expression are impacted by inversions using RNA- and ATAC-seq
+- how chromatin accessibility and gene expression are impacted by inversions

 Previous (and current to some extent) research